Tek-User/Tektronix-GPIB-Download/README.md

-Software (and hardware) to allow copying your oscilloscope display directly to a flash drive
+Software (and hardware) to allow copying your oscilloscope display directly to a flash drive using an Arduino Mega256

 This purpose of this project is to create an inexpensive, and simple-to-build device which attaches to Tektronix 2430, 2430A, 2432, and 2440 digital storage oscilloscopes via GPIB interface to allow the user to download the displayed trace(s) to a flash drive without the need for a computer to be attached to the oscilloscope.
 No hardware beyond the device and a GPIB cable are required.
 The downloaded file on the flash drive is a vector graphics file type (SVG) which can be viewed and printed using readily available free software, even most web browsers.